<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=196353&amp;fmt=gif">

 Once you have identified the areas where you should focus improvement efforts, it is very important to "get into the weeds" of your data.
 After all, to use another phrase, "The devil is in the details."

-By taking a deep dive into your data and performance, you will be in a better position to determine why a metric is not where you want it to be and the contributing factor(s).
-While this can take a fair amount of work, it will help ensure your time and energy is better spent.
+By taking a deep dive into your data and performance, you will put yourself in a better position to determine why a metric is not where you want it to be and the contributing factor(s).
+While this can take a fair amount of work, it will help ensure your time and energy is better allocated.

 4. Lean on staff for insight